 For remote or volatile areas, Bob recommends investing in international medical evacuation insurance.
 It’s reasonably priced and well worth the cost if needed.
 Some insurance may include assistance for non-medical evacuations.

-Only bring the electronics you need, so there are less items and information to secure.
+When it comes to electronics and travel security, only bring what you need, so there are less items and information to secure.
 Back up any devices you’re bringing before departure.

 Staying connected outside of your network is easy with hotspot technology and the global availability of Wi-Fi.
 It’s a game changer for staying connected via email, social media and apps like FaceTime and Skype.
 Make sure your cellular data is turned off if you don’t have coverage abroad.

 But be smart about what you do and where you do it.
 Avoid entering passwords and accessing sensitive information on public computers and Wi-Fi networks.

 If you want to make calls or access associated networks overseas, Veronica says to be sure you completely understand roaming and data charges.
 It may be worth calling your carrier before your trip to avoid a billing shock.